azhang70/harness-demo/README.md

 ```sh
 minikube start
 ```
-Monitor the Delegates and wait for them to connect</br>
+Monitor the Delegates and wait for them to connect.
+This may take a few minutes.</br>
 Push code to GitHub, then navigate to Harness and select 'Builds' to follow the pipeline's execution</br>
 Once successful, run the following:
 ```sh